Robert E. Horton: Broader contributions in hydrology

-Unrecognized Contribution on Evaporation
+Unrecognized contribution on evaporation

-His contributions to the theory of evaporation were ignored for over 100 years, and was recently shown to have great contemporary value, for land surface models which serve as in-land boundary conditions for global climate models.
-His work also provides a physical basis to explain the notorious Evaporation Paradox, which has not been well understood with a physical basis, and may lead to climate deniers.
+Horton's contributions to the theory of evaporation were ignored for over 100 years and was recently shown to have great contemporary value, for land surface models which serve as in-land boundary conditions for global climate models.
+His work also provides a physical basis to explain the notorious "Evaporation Paradox", which has not been well understood with a sound physical basis.

 Archives of his work

-The U.S. National Archives II in College Park, Maryland hosts 94 boxes of Horton's work.
+The National Archives at College Park ("Archives II") in College Park, Maryland hosts 94 boxes of Horton's work.
 Two hydrologists, Keith Beven from Lancaster University, and James Smith from Princeton University, have paid visit to the archive and reported their findings.
 Smaller archives of his work appear to exist in multiple places, Albion College (his alma mater) and possibly other places.

+A crowdfunding initiative was begun in 2023 via GoFundMe to recover Horton's published and unpublished works from the National Archive, which has received contributions from several hydrologists worldwide.